WebCabin/wcDocker/README.md

 wcDocker.DOCK_BOTTOM   = Dock it on the bottom of the central or target panel.

-The third parameter determines whether this window is allowed to group up (via tabs) with another, already existing, panel or if a new panel should appear next to it.
+The third parameter determines whether this panel is allowed to group up (via tabs) with another, already existing, panel or if a new panel frame should appear next to it.

 The final parameter is optional, normally docked windows will dock in relation of the main docker's central panel.
 However, by supplying a specific panel instead, your new panel will be docked in relation to the target.